-On March 20, 2012, we acquired Gennum and, as a result, we have begun integrating the processes, systems and controls relating to Gennum into our existing system of internal control over financial reporting in accordance with our integration plans.
-Except for the processes, systems and controls relating to the integration of Gennum, there have not been any changes in our internal control over financial reporting during the first quarter ended April 29, 2012 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+The Company is currently in the process of evaluating the internal controls and procedures of Gennum.
+Further, the Company is in the process of integrating Gennum operations.
+Except for the processes, systems and controls relating to financing and integration of Gennum, there have not been any changes in our internal control over financial reporting during the second quarter ended July 29, 2012 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.